potherca-blog/takeaway-homework-assignment/docs/critique.md

   named `sample.json` with a lower-case "S"?
 This _is_ the convention.
   Furthermore, would it be so much to ask for an example of the sample data?
 Do I really have to open the data file to figure out what the JSON structure is?

+## Bonus assignment

+There are some serious problems with the formula stated in the bonus section:

+    top restaurants = ((distance * popularity) + rating average)

+Restaurants that are _further away_ would score **higher** than those _closer by_.

+This conflicts 100% with the statement:

+> Customers are more willing to order at restaurants near them.

+Also, multiplying `distance` with `popularity` gives a number in the thousands.
+The `rating average` would barely make a contribution to the score.

+This conflicts strongly with the statement:

+> We like to promote restaurants with high scores

+Either this Bonus assignment is flawed (either by accident or on purpose) or the formula is not meant to be an actual representation of reality but merely a way to get an insight into how a developer would implement _any_ formula.